gamesrc-ver-recreation/duke3d/notes-restoration.md

 - Enhanced Duke (EDuke) 2.00.23 (mostly known as EDuke 2.0, not to be confused with the released sources, which appear to match v2.00.21).

+In addition, with one more more caveat, you may recreate the following EXE:
+- BUILD.EXE for Duke Nukem 3D - Atomic Edition v1.4 (also re-used for 1.5).

 The MAKEFILE bundled with the EDuke 2.00.21 sources (the initial release) was used as a base.
 You shall *not* call "wmake" on your own anymore.
 Instead, use DOBUILD.BAT.